 Try the boots on and walk around the store.
 If you notice any hotspots (areas where the boot rubs or pinches), address them or switch boot brand.
 Once you get them home, you MUST break them in before a long hike.
-Wear them around the house, take them on shorter walks, and make sure they remain comfortable.
+Take them on shorter walks, and make sure they remain comfortable.

 As for the socks–for hiking, avoid cotton, which retains moisture.
 Go with synthetic or wool instead and make sure they fit properly: too big and you can have wrinkles; too small and you can create pressure points and sock slippage.
 See REI Co-op Lightweight Merino Wool Hiking Crew Socks.